 Last year was a blast for UpCloud.
-We had tremendous customer growth and some really exciting additions to our product portfolio.
+We had tremendous customer growth, and some really exciting additions to our product portfolio as well as most competitive cloud pricing.
 Needless to say, this year we are developing our service and its features even further.
 We do not see ourselves as a “yet another IaaS platform” and the market seems to agree – looking at our growth already in January.
 However, in order to think about where we are going, it is important to gain a view on where we are at right now.
 For this, we’d like to recap some things we announced in 2014.

 Chicago Datacenter and MaxIOPS Storage

 In Fall 2014, we opened a data centre in the US (Chicago) and also launched our MaxIOPS storage backend.

 — Gigaom (@gigaom) November 18, 2014

 We also did some performance benchmarks where we compared some of the relevant IaaS providers to our MaxIOPS powered instances.
 Our CPU performance was on par with AWS, Google and Azure while our I/O performance blew everyone out of the water!
 Also, please note that our instance was the least expensive (by far) in this comparison.
 Read more at the review

 Although Chicago, London and Helsinki is a good start for a global presence, our plan is not to leave it at this.
 Same goes for our service features – MaxIOPS is just the beginning.
 Stay tuned, we have some exciting announcements to make this year as well!

 UpCloud Was the Hosting Partner of Slush 2014